corda/corda/network-management/README.md

     signInterval = 10000
   }
   ```
-  `cacheTimeout`(ms) indicates how often the network map should poll the database for a newly signed network map.
-This is also added to the HTTP response header to set the node's network map update frequency.
+  `cacheTimeout`(ms) determines how often the server should poll the database for a newly signed network map and also how often nodes should poll for a new network map (by including this value in the HTTP response header). **This is not how often changes to the network map are signed, which is a different process.**

   `signInterval`(ms) this is only relevant when local signer is enabled.
 The signer poll the database according to the `signInterval`, and create a new network map if the collection of node info hashes is different from the current network map.

 ##Example config file